ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

-# Getting your PetClinic Open with a Shift (Title Placeholder for something less cheesy)
+# Getting Your PetClinic Up and Running

 For this workshop we will be using the iconic Spring PetClinic application.
 The Spring PetClinic is a sample application designed to show how the Spring stack can be used to build simple, but powerful database-oriented applications.
 [The official version of PetClinic](https://github.com/spring-projects/spring-petclinic) demonstrates the use of Spring Boot with Spring MVC and Spring Data JPA.

-For this workshop, we will not be focusing on the ins and outs of the PetClinic application itself, but rather on leveraging OpenShift tooling to build a PetClinic cloud-native application and a DevOps pipeline for the application.
+We will not be focusing on the ins and outs of the PetClinic application itself, but rather on leveraging OpenShift tooling to build a PetClinic cloud-native application and a DevOps pipeline for the application.

 We will start by building our PetClinic application from the source code and connecting it to a MySQL database.

+!!! info
+    Because you are using the LinuxONE Community Cloud OpenShift trial, your project name will be different from the project name depicted in the diagrams below.
+You will be operating in your assigned project for the entirety of the lab.

+!!! note
+    For this lab the green arrows or boxes denote something to look at, the red arrows or boxes denote something to click on or type.

 ## Deploying MySQL database